Rate Limits on User/Password Authentication

 For database connections, Auth0 limits certain types of repeat login attempts depending on the user account and IP address.
 Some of these limits are set as part of Anomaly Detection:

 If a user enters their password incorrectly more than 10 times from a single IP address, they will be blocked from logging into that account from that IP address.
 Auth0 will send an email containing a link to unblock the account/IP address combination to the email address attached to the user account.
-This is the Brute Force Protection shield as part of Auth0's Anomaly Detection.
+This is the Brute Force Protection shield which is part of Auth0's Anomaly Detection.
 Users may also unblock their account by resetting their password, and Dashboard administrators may manually unblock users.

 Unblocking a User

 Why are some successful login attempts blocked?

 To protect the health of the system overall, putting these restrictions in place help mitigate the load on our systems.
 Due to the high amount of customization Auth0 provides, we risk degradation of service from users that may perform high load stress or benchmark tests, as well as the possibility of bad code causing users to login multiple times.